keys icon

 Your home may be repossessed if you do not keep up repayments on your mortgage.

-Two-year fixed rate mortgages FAQs
+Two-year fixed mortgage rate FAQs

-Yes, in fact in some cases it can be worth starting the remortgage process before the end of your current 2-year fixed mortgage deal as it gives you more time to find a more competitive deal for your circumstances and avoid reverting to your lender’s costly Standard Variable Rate (SVR).
+Yes, in fact in some cases it can be worth starting the remortgage process before the end of your current two-year fixed mortgage deal as it gives you more time to find a more competitive deal for your circumstances and avoid reverting to your lender’s costly Standard Variable Rate (SVR).

 If you do decide to remortgage early, be aware you’re likely to wind up paying early repayment charges to help settle your current deal, so make sure you don’t end up paying more than you save.

-A lot of lenders use a fixed end date on their products, which while updated regularly, can sometimes mean your deal is slightly more or less than 2 years.
+A lot of lenders use a fixed end date on their products, which while updated regularly, can sometimes mean your deal is slightly more or less than two years.
 You can see exactly how long a mortgage is fixed for on our charts by looking below the rate on each listing.

 Yes, a mortgage with a fixed end date of roughly two years is considered a two-year fixed rate mortgage on our comparison charts, however, there are also deals that will be fixed for exactly two years after the loan is made.